-I baked two layers in well oiled pans, lined with parchment paper.
+I baked two layers in well-oiled pans, lined with parchment paper.
 I have learned to never skip that step.
 Once cooled, it is easy to remove the parchment paper.
 I wrapped a piece of cardboard with foil, that was cut to fit a rimmed baking sheet.
 Spread a little frosting all over the foil, then place the first cake layer where you’d like.
-Frost the center, top with second layer, and frost top and sides.
+Frost the center, top with the second layer, and frost top and sides.
 I went for a rough look.

 The “dirt” is a box of Enjoy Life crunchy chocolate cookies crumbled up.
 Kit Kat Bars are the “logs”.
 However, they are not gluten-free, so if you can find a substitute use that.
 Add in mini big dig vehicles (the frosting will rinse off with hot water).

-But I don’t skimp on frosting.
+But I don’t skimp on the frosting.
 That has to be homemade.
 This a frosting even the adults will love.

 Double Chocolate Frosting

 1 stick dairy-free margarine or unsalted butter